 No public facilities of any type exist either in the Old Ticket Office or at the station itself.

 Access into the building and Waiting Room is through a wide doorway and up one small step.
 The door between here and the inner office is however very narrow and not suitable for wheelchairs.
 It is possible to cross between platforms step free by means of the old road bridge.
 Caution should be exercised by anyone doing so as there are no footpaths and it is still open to traffic.

-The celebrations at Culham are kindly supported by Culham Science Centre, Great Western Railway, the Greening Lamborn Trust, Dapol, Hornby Hobbies Ltd., Network Rail Corporate Archive, Oxforddiecast and The Railway Inn
+The celebrations at Culham were kindly supported by Culham Science Centre, Dapol, Great Western Railway, Greening Lamborn Trust, Hornby Hobbies Ltd., Network Rail Corporate Archive, Oxforddiecast, Pendon Museum, Thames Travel, The Railway Inn, and Vintage Trains

-Main sponsors of the Anniversary at Culham are:Entikera Limited - with registered office at the Old Ticket Office, trading as :
+Main sponsors of the Anniversary at Culham were:Entikera Limited - with registered office at the Old Ticket Office, trading as :

 Mpfineartprinting.co.uk - Fine art Giclée & photographic printing, digital fine art reproduction and picture framing